Understanding and Using The Scientific Method

 If your original hypothesis didn't match up with the final results of your experiment, don't change the hypothesis.

 Instead, try to explain what might have been wrong with your original hypothesis.
-What information did you not have originally that caused you to be wrong in your prediction?
-What are the reasons that the hypothesis and experimental results didn't match up?
+What information were you missing when you made your prediction?
+What are the possible reasons the hypothesis and experimental results didn't match up?

 A science fair experiment is only a failure if its design is flawed.
 A flawed experiment is one that (1) doesn't keep its variables under control, and (2) doesn't sufficiently answer the question that you asked of it.